magape/OTP-QKD-BB84/EncryptionInPython.md

 While still in its early stages, quantum encryption promises to secure communication in the quantum age.

 ## References
-Hsueh, C., Boone, D. Introduction to Quantum Computing [MOOC].
+Hsueh, C., Boone, D. Introduction to Quantum Computing.
 The Coding School. https://www.qubitbyqubit.org/programs